In this guide

 Account-based pension

-Account-based pensions are so called because the pension is paid from a super account held in your name.
+Account-based pensions, as described earlier in this article, are so called because the pension is paid from a super account held in your name.
 For SMSFs with account-based pensions, the amount supporting the pension must be allocated to a separate account for each member.
-(Older versions of account-based pensions called allocated pensions are mostly found in SMSFs these days and have minimum and maximum payments.)

-Transition to retirement pension (TTR, also called TRIP or TRIS)
+Transition-to-retirement pension (TTR, also shortened to TRIP or TRIS)

-If you are under 65 and not ready to fully retire yet, but would like to access some of your super, a TTR pension may be the answer.
+If you are aged 60-65 and not ready to fully retire yet, but would like to access some of your super, a TTR pension may be the answer.

 As they are not retirement products, they don’t enjoy the same tax benefits as pensions in retirement phase.
 Earnings on investments are taxed at up to 15% just as they are in a super accumulation account.
-You can only withdraw a maximum of 10% of your TTR account balance each year and payments are tax-free if you are over 60.
-If you are younger than 60, then the taxable portion of your pension income will be taxed at your marginal tax rate, less a 15% tax offset.
+You can withdraw a maximum of 10% of your TTR account balance each year and payments are tax free

 Defined benefit pension